On discovery, morality, consciousness, and adaptation.

 My recent paper, Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs, does exactly this.
 Variation is test-time scaling: the agent samples many candidate actions or plans rather than committing to one.
 Evaluation comes from the environment itself rather than the model, the world tells the agent whether the action succeeded or failed.
 Selective retention is test-time training: the agent updates both its world model and its policy model based on what just happened.
 I've also written about this more broadly on my blog, Three Levels of TTT, which lays out test-time training as three nested loops, episode, life, lineage, each level consolidating what the level below it merely tries.

-Of the three parts Sutton proposes, evaluation and retention are the ones that are most ill-defined, and I think they're where the actual stakes are.
+Of the three parts Sutton proposes, evaluation and retention are the ones that are most ill-defined in current literatures, and I think they're where the actual stakes are.
 Variation is straightforward: sample more, search wider, run more trials in parallel, turn up the temperature.
 But evaluation is a criterion, and a criterion is a value judgment about what counts as "worked" or "good."
 For AlphaGo the criterion is win or lose, unambiguous, given by the rules of the game.
 But a superintelligence AI system, thinking and discovering at the equivalent of 100 years of human thought per week, won't have it that clean.
 So what is the criterion, and who sets it?
 If it's something narrow like "compresses to a shorter proof" or "reduces this loss," retention will faithfully optimize exactly that.
 The gap between "satisfies the stated criterion" and "is good for us" is where things go wrong, not because the system is malicious, but because retention can't notice a gap the criterion itself can't see.

 A question long discussed by cognitive scientists is whether such a superintelligence system would be conscious.
 I think that's the wrong first question.